poutnikl/Brouter-profiles/README.md

 Trekking MTBs are not really intended to MTB, but rather making trekking routes more MTB-like.

 Hiking Beta is still under development, involving wet modes and MTP + SAC difficulty scales.
+I got a feedback it seems quite useable.

 For profile development, see repositories